Computing upper bounds for the packing density of congruent copies of a convex body: Harmonic analysis on

 Of course, it is not always the case that the inversion formula holds or converges everywhere.
 In the book by Sugiura it is shown that the inversion formula holds for \textit{rapidly decreasing functions} (see Definition~3 in Chapter~IV, \S3 in Sugiura~\cite{Sugiura}).

 We will provide explicit formulas for the Fourier transform and hence obtain explicit formulas for~$f$.
 In this way it will be clear in our application that~$f$ is continuous and~$L^1$.
 To ensure that~$f$ is of positive type, the following lemma will be useful.
+It shows that one can parametrize positive type functions by the positivity of the Fourier transform $\widehat{f}$.
+Here it shows that the computations needed for applying Theorem~\ref{thm:main} are much more complicated than those for applying the Cohn-Elkies bound.
+For the Euclidean motion group $M(n)$ the Fourier transform of a positive type function is positive trace-class-operator-valued, whereas for the translation group $\R^n$ its values are simply nonnegative real numbers.

-\begin{lemma} Suppose that for each~$a \geq 0$ we have that~$\widehat{f}(a)$ is a Hilbert-Schmidt, positive, trace-class operator.
+\begin{lemma} Suppose that for each~$a \geq 0$ we have that~$\widehat{f}(a)$ is a positive, trace-class operator.
 Then, if the function~$f$ defined in~\eqref{eq:inv-formula} is bounded and continuous, it is of positive type. \end{lemma}

 \begin{proof} Take~$(x_1, A_1)$, \dots,~$(x_m, A_m) \in \M(2)$.
 Recalling the alternative characterization of continuous functions of positive type given in \S\ref{sec:main-proof}, we show that the matrix